 Build a network.
 Connect with any contacts you have, even before you have a specific “ask”.
 This will give you the space to discuss working together without putting too much pressure on those relationships.
 The company where you currently work can also be a good source of leads.
 If your situation allows for it, consider connecting with a colleague and letting them know that you are hoping to move into freelance and are interested in continuing projects for them.

 An online presence is another vital piece of your network.
 LinkedIn, social media, and a personal site dedicated to yourself and your work are all extremely useful as you start hunting for assignments.
 Guest blogging and self-publishing are great ways to get your name out there and build out your resume- thought leaders in many industries get there through professional writing.
-Sites like Fiverr and Upwork can be great places to start finding clients and doing small jobs before you move to freelancing full-time.
+Sites like the ones on this list can be great places to start finding clients and doing small jobs before you move to freelancing full-time.
+For more options, check out this enormous collection of sites where you can find freelance work.

 2. Focus in.
 Hard.